cktan/tomlc99/README.md

 ## Usage

 Please see the `toml.h` file for details.
-What follows is a simple example that parses this config file:
+The following is a simple example that parses this config file:

 ```toml